 These fantastic bakery-style muffins will rise and bake to a golden brown, bursting with peach chunks and a crackly top.
-They are sweet, very moist, easy to make, ready in 45 minutes and freeze wonderfully.
+They are sweet, very moist and have different textures in each bite.
+They're easy to make, ready in 45 minutes and freeze wonderfully.

-This is a solid recipe with a fantastic flavor of fresh peaches in an old-fashioned vanilla muffin batter.
+This is a solid recipe with the fantastic flavor of fresh peaches in an old-fashioned vanilla muffin batter.

-There's place for both: the juicy peaches that soften as they bake, and the best muffin crumb, moist and just sweet enough.
+There's a place for both: juicy peaches that soften as they bake and the best muffin crumb, moist and just sweet enough.

 - Easy to make: the batter comes together quickly, so you can whip them up at a moment's notice if you have the peaches ready.